StivDC/stivdc.uk/content/posts/mass-deletion-of-github-actions-workflow-runs.md

 The end result is this script here:
 - https://gist.github.com/StivDC/e793340564d23e084a8c8f6429e1ae42

-Feel free to comment to the gist and to use the script!
+Feel free to comment on the gist and to use the script!